Web-Context/webserver/README.md

 	server.addContext("/rest/foo", new FooRestHandler(server));
 	```

 Then, implements the corresponding method into the RestHandler.
-See bellow for a sample implementation serveing
+See bellow for a sample implementation serving

 	```java